-If you need to translate a video, there are at least four ways to do this: localization, creating a new voiceover, dubbing, and subtitles.
+If you need to translate a video, there are at least four ways to do this: video localization, creating a new voiceover, dubbing, and subtitling.
 Let's look at the specifics, advantages, and disadvantages of each option.

-Localization is the most complete option for translating a video.
-When a video is localized, changes are made to both the audio (translation of the text, dubbing of the speaker, new editing of the music and background sounds) and video (translation of on-screen text, changing the playback speed of the episodes to match the new voice acting) tracks.
+Localization is the most complete video translation option.
+When a video is fully localized, changes are made to both the audio sequence (translation of the narration and voiceover recording in a new language, new editing of the music and background sounds) and video sequence (translation of on-screen text, changing the playback speed of the episodes to match the new voice acting).

-Here is a classic example of video localization: the original English-language video has been fully translated into Russian and Chinese.
+Here is a classic example of video localization: the original English-language video has been fully translated into Japanese.

-This is usually how videos are usually localized at Alconost.
+This is how videos are usually localized at Alconost.

-First we transcribe the narration, translate it, and, if necessary, we adapt the translation and record the voiceover track in the new language.
+First we translate audio from video: transcribe the narration text, translate it (if necessary, we adapt the translation) and record the voiceover track in the new language.

-Then we translate and replace all the text elements in the video track and, if necessary, we update the screenshots or video captures and synchronize the video with the new voiceover track.
+Then we translate and replace all the text elements in the video sequence.
+If necessary, we update the screenshots or video captures.
+Next, we synchronize the video sequence with the new voiceover track.

-Then we edit the music and sound effects again, combine both tracks, and the localization is ready!
+Then we edit the music and sound effects, put it all together, and the localized video is ready!

-For best results when localizing a video, the source files are required.
+For best results when doing the full video translation, the source files are required.

-What is the source clip and what is it for
+What is the source file and what is it for

-The video source file consists of hundreds, if not thousands, of components: multilayered graphic files, logos, screenshots, 3D models, animated effects, the movement paths of all objects, the voiceover track, the musical accompaniment, and much more.
+The video source file consists of hundreds, if not thousands, of components: multilayered graphic files, logos, screenshots, 3D models, animated effects, the movement paths of all objects, the voiceover track, the background music, and much more.

-In some cases it is possible to localize a video without the source files.
-But the quality of the result will depend on the particular clip and on what changes you plan to make.
+However, in some cases it is possible to localize a video without the source files.
+But the quality of the video localized this way will depend on the particular clip and on what changes you plan to make.